Weddings are big business: it's an industry worth an estimated £10bn in the UK, every year.

 Working out your wedding cost can get complicated, fast.
 The following list gives an idea of what each element of your wedding is likely to cost:

 The biggest spenders are, perhaps unsurprisingly, in London.
 Almost everything costs more in the capital, from the venue to the photographer.
-Their average bill breaches the £38,000 mark - and four percent of weddings in the Southeast cost over £100,000!
+Their average bill comes to £28,663 whilst couples from Yorkshire spend the least, averaging just £15,968.

 The traditional mid-afternoon ceremony leads into a sit-down meal, speeches, a disco and then a late-night taxi back to a hotel.
 It can easily turn into a long and expensive day for everyone involved, including the guests.